CommonsBuild/tqf/README.md

 ```

 The contributions matrix is
-radicalized elementwise and then project columns are summed on axis 0.
+radicalized element wise and then project columns are summed on axis 0.
 The
-resulting vector is squared elementwise to give the quadratic funding per
+resulting vector is squared element wise to give the quadratic funding per
 project.
 The funding outcome is then normalized such that it sums to 1 and represents a
 distribution to be made by the matching pool.

-## Tunable Quadratic Funding

 ### Contributor Boost Coefficient